-So, I drilled into each piece and added a dowel to secure, then had myself some chunky funky pumpkins!
+Then, I drill into each piece and added a dowel to secure, then had myself some chunky funky pumpkins!

-Aren’t they fun, and wouldn’t they look sweet on a front porch or mantle?
+Aren’t these repurposed pumpkins fun, and wouldn’t they look sweet on a front porch or mantle?

-I think they’re whimsical and, like I said, it’s fun to “think outside the pumpkin” and use burlap for leaves and twine for vine.
+Also, I think they’re whimsical and, like I said, it’s fun to “think outside the pumpkin”.
+It’s fun use burlap for leaves and twine for vine.

-The second set of pumpkins involved bit of sewing, but first I had to create a base using some scrap barn wood (much like we did for our bowling ball pumpkin).
-Using my drill with a spade bit, I made a hole to stick a railroad tie spike in.
+Last, the second set of pumpkins involved bit of sewing, but first I had to create a base using some scrap barn wood (much like we did for our bowling ball pumpkin).
+In addition, using my drill with a spade bit, I made a hole to stick a railroad tie spike in.

 Since I love to sew, I already had an idea of how to assemble the rest.
-I created a stencil with the shape of an eye, 9″ long and about 4″ wide at the widest point.
+First, I create a stencil with the shape of an eye, 9″ long and about 4″ wide at the widest point.
 Cut out 6 and sew.
-Although I chose to do mine with rough edges and seams exposed, but they could be flipped inside out to create a finished look too.
+However, although I chose to do mine with seams exposed, they could be created with a finished look too.

 I don’t think I could choose my favorite, but I’m excited I could put all the baby crib springs from my chalkboard easels to use in a funky fun way.

 The white is a canvas material in resemblance of my favorite color pumpkin.
-The red ticking is perfect for the season, and the blue/gray linen is reminiscent of those awesome blue pumpkins that I aim to grow one day.
+The red ticking is perfect for the season, don’t you think?
+In addition, the blue/gray linen is reminiscent of those awesome blue pumpkins that I aim to grow one day.

 I had fun with these and challenge you to dig into your stash and create some festive fall decor too!
 If you’re not in the DIY mood, and would love to have one of these two different styles of pumpkins for your own, you can find them in my shop.

 Have fun with it and create your own funky fun decor.
-You know there’ll be more to come!
+You know there’ll be more repurposed pumpkins to come!